Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 The different resources are split into five resource groups.

 - There is a diagnostics RG, `soundscape-diags`.
-This contains the following shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).
+This contains the shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).

 - There is a shared RG, `soundscape-shared`.
 This contains

-    - DNS zones for external traffic
+    - DNS zones for external traffic. *Note that the top level DNS zone is duplicated, and the live one is in the old tenant; that is something that will ultimately be tidied up.*

     - An Azure Front Door instance which routes incoming traffic for iOS and for Photon Server to the correct endpoint.

+    - An Azure Container Registry.

     - A Log Analytics workspace which stores logs and metrics from Azure Front Door.

     - Some alert rules

 - There is an iOS instance RG, described in detail in the [iOS Architecture](#ios-architecture) section below.
 This contains an Azure PostGreSQL database and an Azure Container App to serve the data from it.
-New iOS instances can be created and the traffic cut over as required (for example to allow configuration changes).
+New iOS instance RGs can be created and the traffic cut over as required (for example to allow configuration changes).

 - There is an Android instance RG, described in detail in the [Android Architecture](#android-architecture) section below.
-This contains a storage account with tile data, used by the Cloudflare components, and tooling to update that storage account's content regularly.
-As for iOS, new instances can be created and the Cloudflare configuration cut over as required (for example to allow configuration changes).
+This contains a storage account with tile data, used by the Cloudflare components, and tooling to update that storage account's content and copy data over to Cloudflare regularly.
+As for iOS, new instances can be created and the configuration cut over to use them as required (for example to allow configuration changes).

 - Finally, there is a Photon Server RG, which is not yet fully complete (and is not currently live).
 That contains a Photon Server that handles Android search traffic, fronted by the shared Front Door instance.